matrogers2/matrogers2.github.io/about.md

 ## Resume

-My full resume is available on my [Linkedin](https://www.linkedin.com/in/rogersmontreal/).
+My resume is available on [Linkedin](https://www.linkedin.com/in/rogersmontreal/).

 ## Background